The Ultimate Guide to a Truly Effective Procure-to-Pay Process

 According to a Paystream 2018 Procurement Insights report, 80% of organizations still use manual or semi-digital tools to manage their procure-to-pay cycle.
 Most organizations are using the procurement module integrated with their ERP or accounting software.
 This is similar to using a flashlight to crack a nut.
 Although it gets the work done, it is still not the right tool.

 Before long, this misapplication will stir up trouble.
 The consequences of using archaic procure-to-pay software, or worse, no solution at all, will ultimately damage an organization’s bottom line.
-In order to survive the competition, organizations need to move away from their traditional approach and embrace the right procurement technology.
+In order to survive the competition, organizations need to move away from their traditional approach and embrace digital.

 What is a procure-to-pay process?